Latest Headlines from Nourish | The Nourish Mission

 How we got here

-Kataib Hezbollah, a powerful Iraqi militia with close ties to Iran's Quds Force, has a history of kidnapping foreigners, including Elizabeth Truskov in 2023.
-The group often conducts retaliatory attacks against US interests in Iraq.
-Kittleson’s abduction prompted a security manhunt and US diplomatic efforts, culminating in her release in exchange for imprisoned militia members.
+Kataib Hezbollah, a powerful Iraqi militia with close ties to Iran’s Quds Force, has a history of kidnapping foreigners, including the Israeli-Russian Elizabeth Truskov in 2023.
+The group’s actions are linked to its opposition to U.S. and Israeli interests in the region.
+Kittleson’s abduction followed her reporting in Iraq, and her release was negotiated amid ongoing tensions involving U.S. military presence and Iranian-backed militias.

 More on these topics